DeepanshuGoel1122/weather-app-python/README.md

 # weather-app-python
-This is a weather forecast application made with Python
+🌤️This is a weather forecast application made with Python

 # API
 Api used for fetching weather forecast Open Weathermap (https://openweathermap.org/)

 # GUI
-PyQt designer is used to make UI
+PyQt designer is used to make UI.

-#
+# Use
 Open Snapshot folder to se full use.
+🌥️🌦️☁️🌨️⛈️🌩️🌧️🌤️⛅